Lectionary Bible Studies and Sermons

 v7.
 The beloved disciple recognizes the hand of Jesus in the event.
 He was also first to recognize the significance of the empty tomb.
 On hearing John's words, Peter tucks his fisherman's smock up under his belt, jumps overboard and swims ashore.

 v9.
-The disciples discover breakfast already prepared for them by Jesus; bread, possibly toasted bread and cooking fish.
+Jesus has his breakfast under way and asks the disciples to join with him.
 Although all this is presented in a matter-of-fact way, we are being invited by John to look for a deeper meaning.

 v12.
 Jesus' unusual presence prompts the disciples to wonder who it is, although deep down they knew it was the Lord.